 - Fixed pricing plan: Interactive brokers has a simple pricing plan for occasional investors.
 When buying a Euro-denominated ETF or stock on a European exchange, you pay around 0.10% commission of the trade value, with a minimum of €4 and a maximum of €29.
 This plan includes all commissions, currency exchange fees, and regulatory fees, making it easy to figure out.

-- Tiered Pricing: For experienced traders, Interactive Brokers offers a leveled pricing plan with decreasing commissions for larger volumes.
-This plan requires more calculations but will be cheaper when executing larger orders.
+- Tiered Pricing: Interactive Brokers also offers a leveled pricing plan with decreasing commissions for larger volumes.
+This plan requires more calculations but will generally be cheaper when executing larger orders.
 You only pay around 0.05% of the trade value for Euro-based products, with a minimum of €1.25 and maximum around €29.
 On top, you pay a clearing fee of €0.1, plus currency exchange fees.

-In recent years, Interactive Brokers has luckily made great efforts to win over less experienced customers with the beginner-friendly Client Portal trading platform that is available in multiple languages.
-Hopefully, they will also make zero-commission trading available for Europeans in the years to come.
+In recent years, Interactive Brokers has made great efforts to win over less experienced customers with the beginner-friendly Client Portal web platform and GlobalTrader app – both available in multiple languages.
 All in all, Interactive Brokers has a time-tested, robust offering of investments that will satisfy most investors.

-- Zero-commission stocks and ETFs: eToro has a solid selection of popular real stocks and ETFs that can be traded with no extra broker fees involved, as long as you don’t use leverage.
-This includes more than 150 ETFs like iShares and Vanguard, and stock favorites such as Amazon, Boeing, and Tesla.
+- Zero-commissions: eToro has a solid selection of popular real stocks that can be traded with no extra broker fees involved, as long as you don’t use leverage.
+This includes stock favorites such as Amazon, Boeing, and Tesla.
 There is no limit to the number of stocks you can buy, making it a great fit for buy-and-hold investors.